Esri-Accelebrate/Python/README.md

 ## Technical Setup and Requirements

+- Overview
     - Any Windows, Linux, or Mac OS X operating system
-- Python 3.x
+    - Python 3.x (3.7 is the latest)
     - An IDE with Python support (PyCharm Community Edition is an excellent free option, but there are several other good ones)

 ## Class Outline